aaronbloomfield/ccc/hws/metamask/index.md

 -->

-### HTML and Javascript
+### Web3.js

 The intent is for you to start with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment, and add some features.
 The URL of that web site is on the Collab landing page -- you can just save that as a new HTML file, which you will want to name `metamask.html`.
-Note: you have to view that page with an address else most of the relevant code will not be shown.
+Note: you have to view that page with an address else most of the relevant Javascript code will not be shown.
 The link to that page with an address is also on the Collab landing page.
 You are going to create a few web forms, each of which will call a different Javascript function.
 Those forms -- and paired functions -- will perform the various actions that we need to perform on the Auctioneer: minting new NFTs, starting a new auction, closing an auction, and bidding on an auction.

+The [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) goes over the basics of HTML web pages and Javascript functions.

-##### Ensure MetaMask is installed and enabled
+#### Ensure MetaMask is installed and enabled

 We want to ensure that any viewer of this web page has MetaMask properly installed.
 The following code will do that: